 If the SIB is the result of attention seeking, it is important that the individual be given positive attention at other times (when SIBs are not occurring).
 While it may not be an option to ignore SIBs that can cause serious harm, when it is necessary to stop an SIB, intervene as neutrally as possible to keep the individual safe and discontinue attention once the individual is no longer at risk.
 Additionally, reinforcing other behavior that makes the SIB impossible may be beneficial (for example, reinforcing the individual for doing an activity with his or her hands, which keeps the hands occupied and prevents slapping).

 Sometimes, a doctor may recommend treating your child with medication to control SIBs.
-There are some medications, such as Risperdal, that have worked to reduce the incidence of SIBs in some individuals with ASD.
+There are some medications, such as Risperdal, that have worked to reduce the incidence of SIBs in some autistic individuals.
 However, all medications have risks of side effects, and in some individuals, a medication may actually increase SIBs.
 You and your doctor should discuss whether medication is a good option for your family.